MasterBasadi/NFLRadar/README.md

 ### 💡 4️⃣ Lessons Learned
 - Preventing data leakage (using only prior stats) was crucial for trustworthy results.
-- Adding more data doesn’t always help — feature relevance > feature quantity.
+- Adding more data doesn’t always help, feature relevance > feature quantity.
 - Balancing interpretability and accuracy (XGBoost vs. neural nets) matters for maintainability.

 ---